tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * Amazon SageMaker is a platform service that allows software developers and data scientists to build, train, and deploy ML models in the cloud.

-* Amazon SageMaker is composed by different tools aimed to ease the entire machine learning workflow, from managing datasets to building, training, and deploying a model.
+* Amazon SageMaker is composed of different tools aimed to ease the entire machine learning workflow, from managing datasets to building, training, and deploying a model.

-* In this class, we will focus on gaining hands-on experience with Amazon SageMaker Studio, a web-based integrated development environment (IDE) that allow you to access all the services and tools needed to build, train, debug, deploy, and monitor your machine learning models.
+* In this class, we will focus on gaining hands-on experience with Amazon SageMaker Studio.
+It's a web-based integrated development environment (IDE) that allows you to access all the services and tools needed to build, train, debug, deploy, and monitor your machine learning models.

 * Amazon SageMaker provides some built-in ML algorithms, but also, it supports leading ML frameworks such as TensorFlow, PyTorch, Apache MXNet, Keras, and Scikit-learn.

 * Some of the advantages of using Amazon SageMaker are the following:

-  * Provides tools that streamline a typical workflow for creating a ML model.
+  * Provides tools that streamline a typical workflow for creating an ML model.

   * Its infrastructure enables growth at scale with on-demand compute instances and dynamic storage.